 Enneagram Type 5: The Investigator

 The Investigator, known for their inquisitive nature and sharp intellect, sees a first date as an intriguing puzzle.
-Their thoughts likely involve understanding their date’s character, potential compatibility, and what interesting insights they might share.
+Their thoughts likely involve understanding their date’s character, potential compatibility, and what exciting insights they might share.
 Their feelings might be a mix of curiosity and some apprehension, given their natural desire for privacy.

 Red Flags